East Franklin, New Jersey

 East Franklin is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset County, in the U.S. state of New Jersey.
-At the 2010 United States census, East Franklin's population was 8,669.
+As of the 2020 census, East Franklin had a population of 9,788.

 Geography

 According to the United States Census Bureau, East Franklin had a total area of 1.088 sqmi, including 1.086 sqmi of land and 0.002 sqmi of water (0.15%).

 Demographics

+East Franklin first appeared as a census designated place in the 2010 U.S. census formed from part of the Somerset CDP and additional area.